Living Evidence - COVID-19 transmission

 Smallest amount of a pathogen that is required to establish an infection

-There is limited evidence that the minimum infective dose of COVID-19 in humans, is higher than 100 particles (pre-peer review, no direct experimental data in human)
+There is limited evidence that the minimum infective dose of COVID-19 in humans, is higher than 100 particles (no direct experimental data in humans).

 Approval for a ‘challenge trial’, which will infect healthy volunteers in the UK was announced 17 February 2021.*